Ursula Katharina Lubomirska: Early life

-She was the youngest daughter of the Truchsess (Seneschal) of Lithuania, Johann Heinrich von Altenbockum by his wife, Konstancja Tekla Branicka, who had emigrated from Westphalia.
+Born as the youngest daughter of the Truchsess of Lithuania, Johann Heinrich von Altenbockum (1628-1685), member of an old German noble family who had emigrated from Westphalia in the late 15th century, and his wife, Konstancja Tekla Branicka (1658-1707), the daughter of Jan Klemens Branicki (1624−1673), Court Marshall of the Crown.

 First marriage

 In 1695, fifteen-year-old Ursula married the Polish Kronoberkaemmerer Prince Jerzy Dominik Lubomirski.
-He was the son of Grand Marshal and Hetman Jerzy Sebastian Lubomirski and Barbara Tarło.
-At that time, the Lubomirski family ranked among Poland's most influential princely families.
+He was the youngest son of Grand Marshal and Hetman Prince Jerzy Sebastian Lubomirski and his wife, Barbara Tarło.
+At that time, the House of Lubomirski ranked among Poland's most influential princely families.
 They maintained relations with Primate-Cardinal Michał Stefan Radziejowski, archbishop of Gniezno, who, after the death of the Polish king John III Sobieski, was chosen by the new king as his representative.
-Nevertheless, the Pope soon took the highly unusual step of dissolving this "lucky little marriage".
+Nevertheless, the Pope soon took the highly unusual step of dissolving this "not very happy marriage".

 Official mistress

 Around the end of the century, August the Strong, Elector of Saxony and since 1697 King of Poland, had met the vivacious and beautiful Princess Lubomirska, and after the dissolution of her marriage, he used Ursula's relations with the Cardinal-Primate to meet her.

-In 1700 she became Augustus's official mistress (Mätresse), replacing Countess Anna Aloysia Maximiliane von Lamberg, known to history as Countess Esterle.
+In 1700 she became King Augustus's official Mätresse, replacing Countess Maximiliane von Lamberg, known to history as Countess Esterle.
 Augustus the Strong sent Ursula to Saxony and presented her to the Dresden court.
 The courtiers were impressed by the beautiful, charming and high-spirited princess.
 On 21 August 1704 she gave birth a son, Johann Georg, later the Chevalier de Saxe, who was named for the king-elector's father.

 Only five days after her son's birth, on 26 August 1704, Ursula was created Reichsfürstin (“Princess of the Empire” or “Imperial Princess”) of Teschen by Emperor Leopold I. This title was only honorific, because only national Princes had seats and votes in the Reichstag.